Open Neural Tube Defects (ONTDs) in Children

 - The types of neural tube defects include spina bifida, anencephaly, and encephalocele.
 Treatment for an ONTD depends on the type of defect your child has.

-- Neural tube defects are caused by genes passed on from both parents and from environmental factors.
+- Neural tube defects can be caused by genes passed on from both parents, nutrient deficiencies in the birth parent, or environmental factors.

 - Symptoms can include a bulging sac on the back of the neck or head, or a very small head.